 Federal estate tax is payable on the assets owned at death, calculated based on aggregate assets owned by the decedent at death and is payable by the decedent's estate.
-For decedents dying in 2012, the federal estate tax is 35%, with a US$5.12 million applicable exclusion amount (see Question 8, Tax-free allowance).
-Unless Congress acts, in 2013 the federal estate tax applicable exclusion amount returns to US$1 million, with a top estate tax rate of 55%.
+For decedents dying in 2013, the federal estate tax is 40%, with a US$5.25 million applicable exclusion amount (see Question 8, Tax-free allowance).
+For decedents dying in 2014 the federal estate tax is 40%, with a US$5.34 million applicable exclusion amount.
 The application of the tax depends on whether the decedent is a US citizen or resident, or an NRA:

 US citizens or residents.
 Estate tax is charged on the fair market value of all of the decedent's worldwide assets that are subject to tax.